typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### backgroundColor

-Hex color value for publisher’s preferred background color.
+Publisher’s preferred background color.
 This is meant to go as a background color to the logo at [APIRoot.logo](#class_APIRoot_attribute_logo)

 Type: Str<br />
 Format: Hex RRGGBB (without leading #)<br />